Kitura/kitura.dev/en/guides/typesafehttpbasic.md

 </div>

 ## Introduction
-Kitura 2.4 introduces "Type-safe Middleware": middlewares that have a structure and data types that you define, that are instantiated and passed to your handler upon a request.
-We also introduce `TypeSafeCredentials`, a protocol that implements `TypeSafeMiddleware` to authenticate a request on a Codable route and initialize itself with the authenticated users data.
+Kitura 2.4 introduces "Type-safe Middleware": middlewares with the structure and data types that you define.
+On successfully executing, they are instantiated and passed to your handler.
+We also introduce `TypeSafeCredentials`, a protocol that implements `TypeSafeMiddleware` to authenticate a request on a Codable route and initialize itself with the authenticated user's data.

 HTTP Basic authentication transmits credentials in an "Authorization" header as base64 encoded user ID/password pairs.
 Many clients also let you send the username and the password in the URL as follows: